Maple Leaf Sandwich Cookies

 How to make Maple Leaf Sandwich Cookies

 Whisk together flour, baking powder and salt.
 In a medium bowl beat together the butter and sugar until fluffy, beat in the egg and vanilla.
 Beat dry ingredients into egg mixture on low until combined.
-Form into a ball (will be sticky) and refrigerate 30 minutes.
+Form into a ball (will be sticky) and chill.

-Remove dough from fridge and separate into 2 parts.
+Remove dough from fridge and divide into two.
 Roll out one part at a time on a well floured flat surface, cut out shapes.
 Place on prepared cookie sheets and bake until light golden brown.
 Cool completely before adding creamy filling if desired.

 How to make the Filling